vestalisvirginis/synphage/docs/installation.md

         - `API_KEY` (optional): for connecting to the NCBI database and download files.
         - `DAGSTER_HOME` (optional): for storing metadata generated during former run of the pipeline

-    ???+ info
+    ???+ info "Optional env"
         - `EMAIL` and `API_KEY` are only required for connecting to the NCBI database and downloading GenBank files.
 If the user only works with local data, these two variables can be ignored.
-        - `DAGSTER_HOME` is only necessary to keep track of the previous run and generated metadata.
+        - `DAGSTER_HOME` is only necessary to keep track of the previous runs and generated metadata.
 Does not impair data storage if not set.

-    ???+ tip
+    ???+ tip "Setting your env"
         These variables can be set with a `.env` file located in your working directory (Dagster will automatically load them from the .env file when initialising the pipeline) or can be passed in the terminal before starting to run synphage:
         === ":material-file-document-outline: .env"
             ``` .env